College is expensive!!

 A Few Last Tips When it Comes to Applying for Student Loans…

-Here’s some final student loans tips; information to know beforehand…
+Here are some final student loan tips; information to know beforehand…

 1) When applying for student loans, DON’T borrow more than you need – it’s not a free ride.

 Remember, you will have to repay your loans PLUS interest.
-Private loans have high interest, so it will really pile on.
+Private loans have high interest so it will pile on.

-2) It’s also advisable to NOT take on more student loan debt that your what your estimated first year salary will be.
+2) It’s also advisable not to take on more student loan debt than your estimated first-year salary.

-You DO want be able to pay off your loans in a reasonable amount of time after college.
-Taking on a massive amount of debt for a lower paying career is just a bad move.
+You DO want to be able to pay off your loans in a reasonable amount of time after college.
+Taking on a massive amount of debt for a lower-paying career is just a bad move.

-Federal loan interests rates are almost always lower.
-If you can use one of those instead, it’s going to be the better option.
+Federal loan interest rates are almost always lower.
+If you can use one of those instead, it will be the better option.

-5) With private loans, there will not be options for paying it back.
+5) With private loans, there will not be options for paying them back.

 In other words: